Posted by Robert Half on 31 December 2016

 In keeping with global finance industry trends, skilled professionals across Asia are demanding more of a balance between their professional life and private leisure time.
 Those firms that are successful in hiring the top finance and accounting talent are able to deliver on both sides of the equation – providing a complete package of work/life benefits rather than focusing solely on salaries.

-The ability to respond to the growing preference for professional/personal life balance can call for remuneration packages that combine cash and non-cash benefits.
+The ability to respond to the growing preference for professional/personal life balance (such as flexible working hours) can call for remuneration packages that combine cash and non-cash benefits.
 Already we are seeing the way that firms can build quality teams by structuring packages that reflect the needs and preferences of individual candidates.
 Yes, it involves more of an investment of time and energy in recruiting efforts, but it’s all about making your firm stand out as a great place to work while also ticking all the boxes for career growth.

-Creative salary packages don’t just benefit employees
+Finance industry trends don’t just benefit employees

 As more fledgling businesses attempt to gain traction in Asia’s growth markets, the reality is that some firms simply don’t have the budgets to offer salaries at the top end of the finance and accounting scale.
 By adopting a holistic approach to staff benefits, organisations with lean budgets can still be well-placed to attract and retain quality talent.